xiaotsay2015/target_jump/README.md

-# target_jump
-Data and Code to reproduce figures from: Interactions between sensory prediction error and task error during implicit motor learning.
+# Interactions between sensory prediction error and task error during implicit motor learning.
+Data and Code to reproduce figures.
 Email JT (Jonathan Tsay) at xiaotsay2015@berkeley.edu for any questions anytime.